The Chern class for $K_3$ and the cyclic quantum dilogarithm: Abstract

 \section{Abstract}

-In this note we confirm the guess of Calegari, Garoufalidis and Zagier in \cite{cgz:bloch} that $R_\zeta=c_\zeta^2$ where $R_\zeta$ is their map on $K_3$ defined using the cyclic quantum dilogarithm and $c_\zeta$ is the Chern class map on $K_3$.
+In this note we confirm the conjecture of Calegari, Garoufalidis and Zagier in \cite{cgz:bloch} that $R_\zeta=c_\zeta^2$ where $R_\zeta$ is their map on $K_3$ defined using the cyclic quantum dilogarithm and $c_\zeta$ is the Chern class map on $K_3$.